Persistent genital arousal disorder: Impact on mental health

-Women with PGAD report having unstable mental health with thoughts of suicide and difficulty completing daily activities.
+Women and men with PGAD report having unstable mental health with thoughts of suicide and difficulty completing daily activities.
+Most people that suffer from PGAD report having to masturbate 6, 20 or even more times a day and may have to use many types of sexual devices to experience any type of relief from symptoms.
+Many people are afraid to leave their homes due to fears that PGAD symptoms may flare up while in public and they will not be able to wait until they are able to relieve themselves.
+This disorder can become so debilitating and devastating that at least one female patient is known to have committed suicide in 2012.

 Before the start of their PGAD, many women were seen to have higher stress scores as well as symptoms of depression and anxiety.
 Panic attacks (31.6%) and major depression (57.9%) were reported commonalities between patients occurring at least one year prior to the onset of PGAD symptoms.
-Up to 45% of women with the disorder have reported having a history with antidepressants.
+Up to 45% of women and men with the disorder have reported having a history with antidepressants.

-A small study found that several women began to see symptoms of PGAD after discontinuing the use of their selective serotonin reuptake inhibitors.
+A small study found that several women and men began to see symptoms of PGAD after discontinuing the use of their selective serotonin reuptake inhibitors.
 It is not known whether reintroduction of the SSRIs would improve PGAD symptoms.

-Relevant conditions

-Post SSRI Sexual Dysfunction (PSSD), a condition which sufferers have opposite difficulties compared to PGAD for instance inability to be aroused after discontinuation of SSRI/SNRI.